maxonrow/docs/docs/mxw-Node-CLI-Non-Fungible-Token.md

 To start the SDK module, define those relevant structs in the ./x/token/nonfungible/msgs.go file as below:

-* MsgCreateNonFungibleToken
+* MsgTypeCreateNonFungibleToken
 -- This is the message type used to create a non-fungible token.

-* MsgSetNonFungibleTokenStatus
+* MsgTypeSetNonFungibleTokenStatus
 -- This is the message type used to update the status of a non-fungible token, eg. Approve, Reject, Freeze or unfreeze, Approve-transfer-ownership, Reject-transfer-ownership

-* MsgTransferNonFungibleToken
+* MsgTypeTransferNonFungibleItem
 -- This is the message type used to transfer the item of a non-fungible token.

-* MsgMintNonFungibleToken
+* MsgTypeMintNonFungibleItem
 -- This is the message type used to mint an item of a non-fungible token.

-* MsgBurnNonFungibleToken
+* MsgTypeBurnNonFungibleItem
 -- This is the message type used to burn an item of a non-fungible token.

-* MsgTransferNonFungibleTokenOwnership
+* MsgTypeTransferNonFungibleTokenOwnership
 -- This is the message type used to transfer-ownership of a non-fungible token.

-* MsgAcceptNonFungibleTokenOwnership
+* MsgTypeAcceptNonFungibleTokenOwnership
 -- This is the message type used to accept-ownership of a non-fungible token.

-* MsgSetNonFungibleItemStatus
+* MsgTypeSetNonFungibleItemStatus
--- This is the message type used to update the status of an item of a non-fungible token, eg. Freeze or unfreeze
+-- This is the message type used to update the status of an item of a non-fungible token, eg. Freeze or unfreeze, Transferable,

-* MsgEndorsement
+* MsgTypeEndorsement
 -- This is the message type used to endorse an item of a non-fungible token.

+* MsgTypeUpdateItemMetadata
+-- This is the message type used to update metadata of a non-fungible token.

+* MsgTypeUpdateNFTMetadata
+-- This is the message type used to update item metadata of a non-fungible token.

 ### Msgs